A troubling thought, isn’t it?

 To explain why, imagine if Martin Luther King gave his “I Have a Dream” speech to an empty room.
 It’s one of the greatest speeches in history, no doubt, but without an audience, without anyone to hear it and spread the word, it loses power.

 Great content works the same way.
-Before you have an audience, publishing it on your own blog is kind of a waste of time.
+Before you have an audience, publishing it on your own blog is a waste of time.

 You’re better off publishing it as a guest post instead.
-Borrow a blog that already has a huge audience and funnel those readers into your own list.
+Borrow a blog that already has a huge audience and use it to funnel those readers into your list.

 Then, once you have a small group of dedicated followers, really ramp up the content on your blog.
 Just not before.